ProgrammeChef/separable-convolution-filters/README.md

 # Separable Convolution Filters – Separable convolution filters for FPGA

 Software module for high-level synthesis (HLS) of separable convolution filters on FPGA platform for Computer Vision, developed with Vivado HLS.
-Project for my bachelor's degree thesis at University of Bologna, supervised by professor Stefano Mattoccia.
+Project for my bachelor's degree thesis in "Electronic Calculators" at University of Bologna, supervised by professor Stefano Mattoccia.

 The project constituted a step for the future development of the implementation of a convolutional neural network (CNN) on the FPGA, exploiting the computational optimization of separable convolution filters and fixed-point arithmetic.